Malcolm X at Sidi Gaber (short story)

 “Fatima and Um Kalthoum.”

 “Um Kalthoum?
-You named her after the singer I hear everywhere in coffeehouses in the Arab world?”
+You named her after the singer I hear everywhere in coffeehouses, taxis, hotels, and homes in the Arab world?”

 “How would you know that?”